microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 - Delegated permissions: Also called *scopes*, allow the application to act on behalf of the signed-in user.
 - Application permissions: Also called *app roles*, allow the app to access data on its own, without a signed-in user.

 When a user signs in to your app they, or, in some cases, administrators, are given a chance to consent to the delegated permissions.
 If they grant consent, your app is given access to the resources, and APIs that it has requested.
-For apps that access resources and APIs without a signed-in user, administrators should preconsent to the application permissions when the app is installed.
+For apps that access resources and APIs without a signed-in user, administrators should grant the required permissions when the app is installed.

 [!INCLUDE [auth-use-least-privileged](../../includes/auth-use-least-privileged.md)]